Overview

 How automation and expert validation work together

-- Automation accelerates the rebuild of the survey structure and logic
+- Automation accelerates the rebuild of survey structure and logic

 - Experts validate behavior, refine edge cases, and align with best practices